compserv/hkn-rails-v2/readme.md

     touch config/initializers/environment_variables.rb

+Now, create the database by running:

+    createdb hkn_rails_development

 Don't worry, this file is not commmitted to git so you can add whatever keys you want to this file.
 It will remain active in devleopment mode only.
 Then run:

     rake db:migrate